Haradrim/rust-notes/README.md

 **Dangling references**

-> NOTE: a dangling pointer references a location in memory that may have been given to someone else, by freeing some memory while preserving a pointer to that memory.
+> Note: a dangling pointer references a location in memory that may have been given to someone else, by freeing some memory while preserving a pointer to that memory.

 TODO: lifetimes?